 The European Union’s Priorities for TESSD Discussions

-Date: 8 February 2021 Member: The European Union Document: INF/TE/SSD/W/7 Our summary: The European Union called for discussions in the TESSD on the liberalization of trade in green/climate-friendly goods and services, on how to engage more developing countries on environmental topics and greening aid for trade, and on the transparency of domestic measures such as fossil fuel subsidies, carbon border mechanisms, and the transparency function of the Commitee on Trade and Environment more generally.
+Date: 8 February 2021 Member: The European Union Document: INF/TE/SSD/W/7 Our summary: The European Union called for discussions in the TESSD on the liberalization of trade in green/climate-friendly goods and services, on how to engage more developing countries on environmental topics and greening aid for trade, and on the transparency of domestic measures such as fossil fuel subsidies, carbon border mechanisms, and the transparency function of the Committee on Trade and Environment more generally.

 Topics Switzerland Believed Should be Covered by TESSD